cheomanigua/webdevdocs/content/devops/aceexam.md

 * Q: What Stackdriver service is used to monitor application and host performance metrics?
 * A: Monitor
 * Q: What Stackdriver service is used to search for information in the audit log?
 * A: Logging
 * Q: What Stackdriver service is used to monitor variables in running programs?
 * A: Debug

--Q: What Stackdriver service is used to analyze performance issues in distributed systems?
+* Q: What Stackdriver service is used to analyze performance issues in distributed systems?
--A: Trace
+* A: Trace

 # What you need to know in depth